-The presence in person of five members of the Student Organizations Committee consisting of chair, two student representatives and two faculty/staff representatives (or their duly appointed representative) shall constitute a quorum.
+The presence in person of five members of the Student Organizations Committee consisting of chair, two student representatives and two faculty/staff representatives shall constitute a quorum.
 The chair of the committee will vote only in the event of a tie vote.